berenm/opengl-specification/src/glx/GLX 1.2 Specification.pdf.rst

 require it, the server or client must copy those oating point numbers to a properly aligned buffer before using them.

-Byte swapping on the encapsulated OpenGL byte stream is per- formed by the server using the same rule as the core X protocol.
+Byte swapping on the encapsulated OpenGL byte stream is performed by the server using the same rule as the core X protocol.
 Single precision oating point values are swapped in the same way that 32-bit integers are swapped.
 Double precision oating point values are swapped across all 8 bytes.